Chocolate Cereal

 3. Drizzle chocolate syrup inside a glass for a decorative touch before pouring in the milkshake.

-4. Top with whipped cream, a sprinkle of chocolate cereal, or a drizzle of chocolate syrup for garnish.
+4. Top with whipped cream, a sprinkle of chocolate-cereal, or a drizzle of chocolate syrup for garnish.

 5. Serve immediately with a straw and enjoy!